OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Methods

 \subsection{Statistical analysis}

-We investigate the reproducibility of OCTolyzer's segmentation models for choroid OCT data on downstream clinical measurements.
-The reproducibility of the SLO segmentation models has been assessed previously \cite{burke2024sloctolyzer}.
-We use Choroidalyzer to segment the macular OCT data in the i-Test and GCU Topcon samples, and DeepGPET to segment the peripapillary OCT data in the DVCKD sample.
+We assess the reproducibility of OCTolyzer's choroid segmentation models on downstream clinical measurements.
+Choroidalyzer was used for macular OCT data in the i-Test and GCU Topcon samples, while DeepGPET was applied to peripapillary OCT data in the DVCKD sample.

-For the i-Test sample, we measured average choroid thickness and choroidal vascular index in the 9 ETDRS grid values per eye for each repeated pair.
-Thus, there were 1080 comparisons made for this sample.
-For the DVCKD sample, we measured average choroid thickness in the 6 peripapillary grids, and the papillomacular bundle for each eye.
-Note, there are three images per eye so we compare pairwise, chronological measurements (morning -- afternoon, afternoon -- evening) so that there were 308 comparisons made.
-As we are comparing measurements across the day, diurnal variation of the choroid is a potential confounding factor for this sample.
-Thus, we address the longitudinal evolution of the peripapillary choroid too.

-For each participant in the GCU Topcon sample, OCT B-scan capture was collected throughout the day, with some examinations containing repeated acquisitions.
-There were 79 instances of repeated OCT B-scan data overall, and approximately 25\% of these including more than two acquisitions per examination.
-Additionally, each acquisition included 12 OCT B-scans per eye.
-To prevent any sampling bias and remain objective in our reproducibility analysis, we selected one repeated pair per eye to maximise equal sample size for morning, afternoon and evening acquisition where possible.
-This led to selecting 13 repeated pairs from the morning, 12 from the afternoon and 8 from the evening.
-Thus, there were 396 comparisons made from 33 eyes, using subfoveal choroidal thickness, choroidal area and choroid vascular index in a 6mm, fovea-centred region of interest.

-We measure the reproducibility of Choroidalyzer and DeepGPET at the population-level, reporting population mean and standard deviation, as well as mean absolute error (MAE) and Pearson, Spearman and intra-class correlation (ICC(3,1)) coefficients.
-Additionally, we show correlation plots and use Bland-Altman \cite{bland1986statistical} plots to assess the relationship between repeated measurements and the distribution of residuals.

-We also report the reproducibility of Choroidalyzer and DeepGPET at the eye-level, using a novel estimate of measurement noise $\lambda$ \cite{engelmann2024applicability}.
-For each feature, $\lambda$ measures the within-eye variability in units of between-eye variability and is calculated as the ratio between the standard deviation of within-eye measurements and the standard deviation of between-eye measurements.

-Within-eye and between-eye standard deviations are measured by averaging the measurements for each repetition in an eye's pair, and taking the standard deviation for each pair and across pairs, respectively.
-Thus, since we report 9 values per ETDRS grid for the OCT volume comparison, we take an average of these 9 values for each member of the repeated pair, thus creating a single, representative pair of measurements per eye.
-We do a similar averaging for the measurements in both the GCU Topcon and DVCKD samples.
+In the i-Test sample, metrics average choroid thickness and CVI were extracted along all 9 sub-fields of the ETDRS grid, comprising 1080 comparisons per metric (9 features per 120 eyes).
+For the DVCKD sample, choroid thickness along all 7 sub-fields of the peripapillary grid were extracted for every time point and were compared across consecutive time points (morning -- afternoon, afternoon -- evening), comprising 308 comparisons per metric (2 sets of comparisons for 7 features per 22 eyes).
+In the GCU Topcon sample, there were several repeated instances per eye.
+To prevent any sampling bias and remain objective in our reproducibility analysis, we selected one repeated pair per eye and metrics subfoveal choroid thickness (SFCT), choroid area and CVI were extracted for every B-scan within a fovea-centred, 6 mm RoI, comprising 396 comparisons per metric (1 feature per 12 B-scans across 33 eyes).